AvihaiAdler/common-data-structures/README.md

 ##### hash table

 #### building
-You have 2 options when it comes to build and link your progect against the library:
+You have 2 options when it comes to build and link your project against the library:
 1. Clone the repository.
 Create a subdirectory in the code base with your project in it and set Cmake accordingly
 2. Download the `.a` file via packages or clone and build the project yourself.
 Copy the `.a` file into your project as well as the header files, and link the library against your project.
-An example project will looks like:
+An example project might looks like:
 ```
 |-project
   |-include